jsime/dbix-datastore-legacy/README.md

     make install

-SUPPORT AND DOCUMENTATION
+## SUPPORT AND DOCUMENTATION

-After installing, you can find documentation for this module with the perldoc command.
+After installing, you can find documentation for this module with perldoc.

     perldoc DBIx::DataStore